 Kjeasen is a beautiful mountain farm perched on top of a mountain ledge above the Simadalsfjord.
 There’s a very steep tourist mountain trail you can hike up and down – 3 hours round trip.
-There’s a narrow road that leads up to the farm and you can drive up every half hour and then you can drive down every half hour.
+There’s a narrow road that leads up to the farm, and you can drive up every half hour, and then you can drive down every half hour.
 It’s a very short hike that offers one of the most breathtaking views in Norway.

 KNOW BEFORE YOU GO

-If you’re doing an overnight trip, be sure to book the huts in advance.
+If you’re making an overnight trip, be sure to book the huts in advance.
 If they’re not available no worries, you can camp nearly everywhere.
 A tent like the Eureka Amari should be good enough to keep you comfy with a simple mummy style sleeping bag like the Outdoor Vitals.

-Bring your own booze and food.
+Bring your booze and food.
 Norway is not the cheapest place to get a drink or eat.
 If you can get it from a neighboring country like Finland or Sweden the better.
 I have an assortment of freeze-dried food like the Mountain House Assortment pack that I cook with an MSR Pocket Rocke stove when I go backpacking.